 Access To Our Services

-You do not need to be referred into Citizens Advice you may contact us directly.
-You do not need to book to use the telephone advice or email advice services as these are available on demand Monday – Friday.
-Full details of our services are available from anyone of our team and they are published on this website.
+You do not need to be referred to us, you can contact us directly.
+You do not need to book to use the telephone or email advice services as these are available on demand Monday to Friday.
+Full details of our services are available from any of our team and they are published on our website.

 During your phone or email interview we’ll take notes about you and your enquiry.
 We will ask for your permission (consent) to store this information in our database, but you may remain anonymous if you wish.

 We may need to see your original documents, for example a tenancy agreement, and take copies.
 We will give you back all your original paperwork.